uclaacm/hackschool-openai/README.md

 ## Why GitHub Copilot?

 You might be wondering, why should I as a web developer care about any of this?
 The bottom line is that it is going to remove a lot of the road blocks that people often hit as new developers, while also getting rid of a lot of the tedium that experienced engineers face!
 You won't have to look up obscure functions or quirky syntax any longer!
 It also makes reasoning about existing code much easier, as you can ask it to explain an existing code block or to generate unit tests or fix a bug.
-GitHub Copilot is also rapidly becoming the industry standard (though there are some signicant holdouts), and GitHub claims that it leads to "55% faster coding."
+GitHub Copilot is also rapidly becoming the industry standard (though there are some significant holdouts), and GitHub claims that it leads to "55% faster coding."
 Pretty cool!

 This all sounds pretty great, but its important to note that the technology is not perfect.
 It makes a lot of mistakes, so its important to review any generated code for errors!